Sqaaakoi/vc-junkCleanup/README.md

   - Edit Channel (disabled by default)
 - Server Boost progress bar
 - New member badge (disabled by default)
+- Quests
+  - Quest promotions in the sidebar

 ## Coming soon

-- Quest promotions (when Discord actually does another quest)
+- Quest promotions in other places

 ## Contributing / Adding your own patch